SupremeSingh/Awesome-ZK/starklings-sols/README.md

   ## P8 - Tricks

+It is useful to remember that Cairo us a non-deterministic programming language.
+In algorithm design, nondeterministic algorithms are often used when the problem solved by the algorithm inherently allows multiple outcomes (or when there is a single outcome with multiple paths by which the outcome may be discovered, each equally preferable).
+In this case, since there may always be better ways to prove the same outcome - Cairo allows us to pick a represetation that aligns most efficiently with it's instruction set and other constraints.

-There are some useful ode optimizations and tricks worth familiarizing ourselves with in the Cairo language.
+There are some useful code optimizations and tricks worth familiarizing ourselves with in the Cairo language.

 **Trick 1 - Single Line Conditionals**